jvnte/jvnte/README.md

 I'm John - a ML Engineer.
 This is my personal repository containing some small side project of mine.

+I like to develop end-to-end AI solutions that help in human decision-making.
+I'm convinced that AI can only unfold it's true potential if we put the value generating aspects at the center.
+For that it's not only about the modeling decision and model KPI's, but about the surrounding technologies.
+Stable and scalable MLOps pipelines allowing to gain insights in the model creation process are crucial for gaining trust in ML solutions.

 ### :mortar_board: Academia

 My background is a combination of business, informatics and statistics.